-The Senate Committee on Academic Procedures has approved the following statement of policy for accepting the names of students on admission and maintaining those names in the central student records database.
-The policy, effective September 1993.
+The Senate Committee on Academic Development and Procedures has approved the following statement of policy for accepting the names of students on admission and maintaining those names in the central student records database.
+This policy is effective September 1993.
 As of that date, all documents produced for external use, such as, transcripts, diplomas, and enrolment confirmations, shall state the full, legal names of students.
 In addition, internally produced degree lists should state the full, legal names of graduands.

 Statement of Policy

 The following administrative procedures/guidelines have been defined to support the policy statement.
-These guidelines should provide clear direction on major issues without creating on over-bureaucratic environment when minor changes need to be made.
+These guidelines should provide clear direction on major issues without creating an over-bureaucratic environment when minor changes need to be made.

 The record connects academic achievement with the person.
 The person is represented by the legal name.
 In some cases, a preferred name may be exhibited rather than a legal name, on internal university forms and lists.
 For further details contact the University Registrar.

-- Requests for change as referred to in part 1 can be made by completing a Biographic Change Form (that can be obtained from the Office of the University Registrar (Records and Services)), completing the on-line Name Change Form or by providing a signed written request which provides the essential data required.
+- Requests for change as referred to in part 1 can be made by completing the online Name Change Form (PDF, 3.2 MB) or by providing a signed written request which provides the essential data required

 - On receipt of the appropriate request and supporting documentation the student record system will be revised to reflect the change in name, in either of the official languages of Canada: